 The Countess of Grantham … errr … actress Elizabeth McGovern, looking up-to-date in bright red lipstick and obvious blush. . . . . . . . . . . . .

 A few weeks ago, I witnessed a remarkable scene on the beauty floor at Macy’s Herald Square.
-At the always-frenetic M.A.C. enclave, twenty-somethings oohed and aahed as a drag queen known as Milk (left) sashayed up and down the aisles—part of a lipstick promotion.
-Meanwhile, just yards away at the Dolce & Gabbana counter, a va-va-voom Sophia Loren—or rather larger than life photos of the movie icon, now 81 (below)—inspired a handful of mature ladies who were making their lipstick, blush, and brow choices.
+At the always-frenetic M.A.C. enclave, twenty-somethings oohed and aahed as a drag queen known as Milk (on left) sashayed up and down the aisles—part of a lipstick promotion.
+Meanwhile, just yards away at the Dolce & Gabbana counter, a va-va-voom Sophia Loren—or rather larger than life photos of the movie icon, now 81 (above right)—inspired a handful of mature ladies who were making their lipstick, blush, and brow choices.

 That’s the thing about makeup: The urge to paint our faces is embedded in our DNA.
 We may wear it less flamboyantly over time, but after 40 or 50 years we risk getting stuck in tired colors and outmoded techniques.
 Still doing ’80s eyelid-crease darkening or cheek contouring?
 Still wearing ’90s muted lipstick or bronzer?
 It’s time for a reboot.
 The look today is vibrant, with preferably red(dish) lips and non-muddy blush.
 Lips and cheeks are now where the emphasis is, while eye makeup is subtle and tame.